Training New Board Members In An Association

 This reduces complaints, appeals, and hostility between the board and owners.

-Are you a community board member in the Chicagoland area of Illinois?
-If you have any questions or are looking for a Community Association Manager, call us here at PMI Service Group.
-630-912-8742
+Are you a HOA community board member in the Chicagoland area of Illinois (Dupage, Will, Kane and Kendall counties) ?
+If you have any questions or are looking for a Community Association Manager, call us here at PMI Service Group - 630-912-8742 - we'd love to get acquainted.

 back